Heegaard Floer homology of broken fibrations over the circle: Isomorphism between and

 \section{Isomorphism between $QFH(Y,f;\Lambda)$ and $QFH'(Y,f;\Lambda)$}

-In this section, we relate $QFH'(Y,f)$ defined as a variant of Heegaard Floer homology as in Section \ref{variant} with the original definition in terms of holomorphic quilts given in the introduction, which we called $QFH(Y,f)$.
+In this section, we relate $QFH'(Y,f)$ defined as a variant of Heegaard Floer homology as in Section \ref{variant} with the original definition in terms of holomorphic quilts given in the introduction, which we called $QFH(Y,f)$ (see below for a detailed definition).
 More precisely, we show that these two groups are isomorphic whenever they are defined.

 There are two main ingredients in this isomorphism.
 The first one is a general result in the theory of holomorphic quilts which proves an isomorphism between quilted Floer homology groups under transverse and embedded compositions of Lagrangians (see below for definitions).
 This result is originally due to Wehrheim and Woodward \cite{katrin}, which was proved in the positively monotone setting.
-However, here we are situated in the (strongly) negative setting in which case the arguments of Wehrheim and Woodward is no longer valid.
-Therefore, we gave a new proof of Wehrheim and Woodward's theorem which applies in the current situation, this has been carried out in \cite{LL}, where the authors give a new proof of this fundamental theorem which applies under both positive and (strongly) negative monotonicity assumptions.
+However, here we are situated in the (strongly) negative setting in which case the arguments of Wehrheim and Woodward are no longer valid.
+To resolve this issue, in \cite{LL} we gave a new proof of Wehrheim and Woodward's theorem which applies in the current situation.
+The new proof applies under both positive and (strongly) negative monotonicity assumptions.

 The second main ingredient in the proof of the isomorphism is a detailed study of the Lagrangian correspondences that are involved in the definition of $QFH(Y,f)$.
-This involves showing that various compositions of these Lagrangians correspondences are Hamiltonian isotopic to product tori, that appear in the definition of $QFH'(Y,f)$.
-This part of the proof has appeared in author's thesis \cite{lekiliThesis}, and it can also be found in the upcoming work \cite{lekiliPerutz}.
-We give a review of these statements below.
+In the next section, we give a detailed definition of $QFH(Y,f, \s )$ for $\s \in \mathcal{S}(Y|\Sigma_k)$ and $g<2k$.
+In particular, we give a detailed description of monotonicity which is required to have a rigorous definition over $\f{Z}_2$ when $k>1$.
+Proving the isomorphism involves showing that various compositions of these Lagrangians correspondences are Hamiltonian isotopic to product tori, that appear in the definition of $QFH'(Y,f)$.
+This part of the proof has appeared in author's thesis \cite{lekiliThesis}, and it can also be found in the upcoming work \cite{lekiliPerutz} where a more general set-up is developed.

-Finally, we remark that all the theorems are stated for Floer homology groups over the universal Novikov ring $\Lambda$, but as before, in the case where the lowest genus fibre has genus greater than $1$, one can use integer coefficients.
+Finally, we remark that all the theorems are stated for Floer homology groups over the universal Novikov ring $\Lambda$, but as before, in the case where the lowest genus fibre has genus greater than $1$, one can take coefficients to be in $\f{Z}_2$.